dekamicchin/vorpal/README.md

   <li>Moves at the speed of Rust (that is to say, extremely fast)</li>
 </ul>
 <h2>Installation</h2>
+<p><strong>Important note: </strong> This is a pre-release version.
+Bugs and issues may occur, and testing is not yet fully fleshed out.
+Check issues for more detail.
+These installation instructions are a temporary measure because I am having issues with cross-compilation for binaries.</p>
 <br>
 <h3>Linux, MacOS, and Windows (via WSL)</h3>
 <p>Ensure you have the latest version of the [Rust](https://www.rust-lang.org/tools/install) language</p>